 Cuddle up with a math problem!

 Yes, math time can be just as fun as reading time.
 Bedtime Math is a free app for fun, grade-appropriate math problems you can talk through with your child.
 For more math skills practice, print a few kindergarten and first grade math worksheets.
+(Hint: many are fun and involve coloring!)

 Run, jump, play

 Running around outside is good for more than just tiring out energetic kids.
 It’s important for children’s brains.
 Vigorous exercise helps kids build their brains’ super highways.
 Research has shown that exercise helps improve a child’s memory, concentration, and overall ability to learn.
 Any activity will do, from an organized sport to playing tag.
+Check out this list of age-appropriate PE challenges for ideas.

 Get the fingers working, too